vcj/drums/index.md

 >2 Maps of Music "Networks":

 >3 Maps Inspired by Music: Like Travis White’s Cartographic Pleasures: Maps Inspired by Joy Division’s Unknown Pleasures Album Art,

+It's sort of difficult to find maps of the music itself.
+If I had to guess why, I'd say that it's because music is something you hear, and it’s difficult to conceive of something so ephemeral as having a fixed location.
+You can map the origin, or how it relates to similar sounds, you can apply aspects of it to the physical earth, but what about mapping the sound itself?
+Maps are typically - not always, of course, please note Harrison Cole's talk later this session - but often visual aids.
+What do you see, what do you picture, when you listen to, or make, music?
+How can you visualize the experience of music?
+How can you map that?

+### Turning Music into Data ("Data")

+I started logging music notes as data points during a session of Creative Carto last year.
+I didn't do anything with it, initially, until the 30 Day Map Challenge.
+The 30 Day Map Challenge is an absolutely unmatched opportunity to dive into your folder of halfbaked ideas and just let 'er rip.

+This non-map map just shows  how often each part of the kit is played during a given song - in this case, First Date, by blink-182.

+[AR kit]

+There is inherent spatiality to drumming.
+I think there are actually a fair amount of drummers in NACIS!
+I have done no research on the topic but I’d wager that there’s some solid overlap in cartographers and drummers.

+And I bring that up now while  you are looking at Past NACIS president Anthony Robinson’s setup.
+I show you this just because there are a lot of different ways to build a kit, including, like, endless cymbals, but for the purposes of this talk, we’re going to just go with the basics.
+So, to set the area that we will be mapping.

+[7DC kit]

+This is the kit I play on most often and the basis for I think all rest of the visuals.
+No frills, just the basics.

 ---

 ### Category Name 2